GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Any sufficiently advanced technology is indistinguishable from magic.
+Imagination is more important than knowledge.

-~ Arthur C. Clarke
+~ Albert Einstein
 <pre>

 </pre>